a-dubs/CS4150-Final-Project/README.md

 # Modular AI Project

-This Python-based top-down shooter game uses **modular AI** for enemy behavior, allowing for configurable options and considerations.
+Python top-down shooter game from scratch to demonstrate **modular AI** for enemy behavior, allowing for configurable options and considerations.

 <br>